COVID-19 Faculty Resources

 Cal Poly is committed to protecting the health and safety of the campus community.
 Taking preventative steps, as well as monitoring your health and staying home if you are feeling unwell, will help protect the entire Cal Poly community.

-By participating in this course, you agree to abide by all campus safety protocols.
 Please note that safety protocols may change throughout the quarter.
-You must follow all protocols as outlined in the most recent campus updates including:
+You are expected to follow all protocols as outlined in the most recent campus updates.

-Unvaccinated students must participate in ongoing COVID-19 testing and reporting as required by the University.
-Check the COVID-19 Info tab on your portal daily to determine your testing requirement and compliance status.
-If you are required to participate in ongoing testing, be reminded that it is your responsibility to do so.
-More details are available on the COVID-19 Testing webpage.
+If you are required to participate in ongoing COVID-19 testing, be reminded that it is your responsibility to adhere to your testing schedule.
+More details on this campus requirement are available on the COVID-19 Testing webpage.

 Daily Symptoms Screening

-You must complete the daily health screening by noon (12 p.m.) or before arriving on campus, whichever comes first, to receive a campus pass, regardless of vaccination status.
-Upon completion of the daily health screening, you will receive a daily campus pass.
-I will be utilizing the campus pass as a safety measure for our classroom community; please be prepared to show your pass upon entry to class.
+As long as the University utilizes the daily symptom screener and the campus pass as a safety measure for our community, I reserve the right to check the campus pass.
+Please be prepared to show your pass upon entry to each class meeting.
 Only students with a green pass will be allowed to attend the day’s class session.
 Note that having a blue pass does not fall within the University’s attendance guidelines for excused absences.
 Absences due to a blue pass are therefore subject to course attendance and make-up work policies.
 Please visit the COVID-19 Daily Self-Screening webpage for more information on the campus pass.
+Students who misrepresent their campus pass status are in violation of the student code of conduct, will be reported to the Office of Student Rights and Responsibilities, and may be subject to failing this class.

 Isolation and Quarantine